What's Urgent vs. Non-Urgent?

-Rinse the mouth with warm water, then use a cold compress to reduce swelling of the soft tissues.
-Most tooth chips and fractures are NOT URGENT and can easily be treated the next day.
+• Rinse the mouth with warm water, then use a cold compress to reduce swelling of the soft tissues.

-While it is not an urgent emergency, it is important to follow up with an evaluation during our normal business hours.
-Do not let any food or bacteria get into the hole that is now there to avoid infection risks.
+• Do not let any food or bacteria get into the hole that is now there to avoid infection risks.
 Rinsing with warm salt water often is recommended, as well as gently brushing the teeth after eating or drinking.
-Leaving a tooth exposed without its protective crown or filling increases the risk of decay, further damage, or fracture.
-Timely intervention can help preserve the tooth and prevent more extensive treatment in the future, so please call to schedule an appointment.

-In most cases, a cut or bite to the tongue, lip, or cheek will not require stitches.
+• In most cases, a cut or bite to the tongue, lip, or cheek will not require stitches.
 Apply firm pressure to stop the bleeding.
 Clean the bite gently with water and use a cold compress (a cold, wet towel or washcloth pressed firmly against the area) to reduce or avoid swelling.

 However, if the bleeding lasts longer than 30 minutes and there is a severe pain and not better 2 hours after taking pain medicine, it likely warrants a trip to the emergency room to have the wound treated.

-If your child has something caught between his or her teeth, use dental floss to remove it gently.
+• If your child has something caught between his or her teeth, use dental floss to remove it gently.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, please schedule an appointment.

-If your child has a very loose tooth, it should be removed to avoid being swallowed or inhaled.
+• If your child has a very loose tooth, it should be removed to avoid being swallowed or inhaled.
 A loose baby tooth is NOT an emergency, though children will sometimes make it seem urgent!
 If the child is unable to remove the tooth on their own and you wish to have Dr. Kwak assist, encourage your child to eat a soft diet and call to schedule an appointment.

-A knocked-out tooth is one of very few TRUE dental emergencies.
-The longer the tooth is out of the mouth the more likely it is that the vital cells of the ligament will die.
-Follow the protocol below in a timely manner.
+• The longer the tooth is out of the mouth the more likely it is that the vital cells of the ligament will die.

 • Determine if the tooth is a baby tooth or a permanent tooth.
-(DO NOT reimplant baby teeth.)
+(DO NOT re-implant baby teeth!)

 • Only hold the tooth by the white part.
 Avoid touching the root.
 If dirty, rinse for 10 seconds under tap water.